 When BeeBop and I were newly married and living far away from our southern home, Mama wrote down her dressing recipe and mailed it to me to use for our very first Thanksgiving together.

-That was 34 years ago, and I’ve used her handwritten instructions ever since.
+That was 38 years ago, and I’ve used her handwritten family recipe and instructions ever since.
 It makes me feel like she’s right there in the kitchen cooking with me.

-- Cornmeal (I always use a finely ground white cornmeal for my dressing and encourage you to use it if you have access to it.
+- Cornmeal — I always use finely ground white cornmeal for my dressing and encourage you to use it if you have access to it.
 But then, I’m a cornmeal snob.
 You may prefer yellow cornmeal or a medium grind.
-Any cornmeal will work but you’ll have a different texture.
+Any cornmeal will work, but anything other than finely ground will produce a very different texture in the finished dressing.
 My preferred brands are Arnett’s and Hoover’s.
-If I can’t get those, I’ll use Palmetto Farms.)
+If I can’t get those, I’ll use Palmetto Farms.

-- Crackers (Regular old saltine crackers.
-Or use leftover stale bread or biscuits.)
+- Crackers — Regular old saltine crackers.
+Or use leftover stale white bread or biscuits.

 Make the Egg Bread

-You’ll start by making a cornbread recipe that we call egg bread.
-The egg bread should be room temperature, so it’s easiest to make it the day before you make the dressing.
+You’ll start the recipe by making a homemade cornbread recipe that we call egg bread.
+The egg bread should be room temperature when you start to assemble the dressing, so it’s easiest to make it a day in advance.

 - Into the dry ingredients, alternately add the buttermilk and eggs.
 Add one egg at a time, followed by some of the buttermilk.
 Whisk well after each addition.